 What is occupational therapy?

-Occupational therapy is used when someone is having difficulty with everyday tasks (the tasks that ‘occupy’ them).
-An occupational therapist (also known as an ‘OT’) can identify your strengths and difficulties, such as dressing or getting to the shops, and will help you work out practical solutions.
-They are often called OTs.
+Occupational therapy can help when someone is having difficulty with everyday tasks (the tasks that ‘occupy’ them).
+An occupational therapist (also known as an ‘OT’) can identify your strengths and any difficulties — such as dressing or getting to the shops.
+They can then help you work out practical solutions.

-An OT can help you maintain, regain or improve your independence by using different techniques, changing your environment and using new equipment to help you achieve your goals.
+An OT can help you maintain, regain or improve your independence.
+Your OT may suggest different techniques, changing your environment or using new equipment to help you achieve your goals.

 OTs work with people of any age, including children and older people, to help them do things that ‘occupy’ their time.
 These can include: